top of page

 There are many ways to help!
 Clicking on the affiliate links throughout this website and making purchases assists me with small commission fees paid out quarterly.
 Volunteering would be welcomed, there are remote and in person tasks I need done on a regular basis, indicate your interest by EMAILING and if you are able to send a donation through the rescue's AMAZON WISHLIST Or through the CHEWY'S WISHLIST it would be very appreciated.

 501(c)(3) nonprofit status is approved.
-Donating cash is tax deductible.
-PayPal has already been established for vet visit funds so please consider donating and a receipt will be emailed to you the first week in January.
+PayPal has already been established for vet visit funds so please consider donating and a tax receipt will be emailed to you the first week in January.

 To offset costs of running the rescue I am creating planners, journals and notebooks, linked below, to sell on Amazon.
 Each one will bring in between $2 and $4 and will go directly into the rescue account.